AiriYX/web102_prework/README.md

-# WEB102 Prework - _Name of App Here_
+# WEB102 Prework - SEAMON Crowdfunding

 Submitted by: **Airi Weng**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+SEAMON Crowdfunding is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: ~15 hours spent in total

 ## Required Features